JoshuaKGoldberg/Bookswap/README.md

 <h1>BookSwap</h1>

-BookSwap is a simple service that keeps track of users, books, and book transactions users would like to do.
-It will recommend exchanges to users based on others who want to buy or sell the same books as them.
+BookSwap is a simple, elegant service that keeps track of users, books, and book transactions users would like to do.
+Key innovations of the project are:
+* Exchanges recommended to users based on others who want to buy or sell the same books as them.
+* Secure integration with the Google Books API to allow users to import books to the local database if they don't yet exist.

+The goal of this project is to create a user-friendly exchange that non-technical college students will feel comfortable placing entries and searching within for their new and used textbooks.

 <h2>Installation</h2>